 Second Dimension – Urgency

 The best example, of course, comes in the context of a job.
-There are things in your work that are being tasked to you with high urgency, and you have little to no say in it.
+There are things in your work that are being tasked with high urgency, and you have little to no say in it.
 You simply have to execute.

 A bill from your gas provider comes to your house, and it’s now past due.
 There’s a message that if you do not pay it within fourteen days, they will cut your gas off.
 That’s urgency, too.
 It is external because it comes from somebody else, but it’s also internal because you didn’t take care of it when it wasn’t urgent.